 This will definitely convince you to take a family spring break in the mountains

 Are you taking the family on a spring break trip this year but want to keep it safe?
-Why not explore the best of Wild, Wonderful West Virginia in 2017?
+Why not explore the best of Almost Heaven?

 Lots of families getaway for a long weekend (or more) in the spring, especially for holidays like Easter or during kids’ breaks from school.
 If you’re looking to get out and enjoy the warm weather after a cold winter, look no further than West Virginia.
 Here are some reasons why.

 1. Play warm or cold

 As far as outdoor activities go, you ski in the winter and swim or go boating in the summer, right?
 Well, because of West Virginia’s diverse climate, you might be able to do both during spring’s gradual transition from cold to warm.
 Snowshoe Mountain Resort guarantees open ski slopes until at least the second week of March.
 Sometimes their season extends into April.
 If you want to take a break from skiing, Snowshoe has plenty of other amenities, too!
 Take a dip in Split Rock Pools, an indoor/outdoor pool featuring water slides and saunas that’s open year round, or treat yourself to some pampering at the Spa at Snowshoe.

 Head south to the New River Gorge region, where the rafting season ramps up in April.
 The water might be a bit chilly, but guide services will provide all the wetsuits and jackets you need for a splashy good time.